TRaSH-Guides/Guides/docs/Radarr/Radarr-collection-of-custom-formats.md

 ---

-### German only
+### German

+<sub>Language: German only</sub>

 ??? question "German only - [Click to show/hide]"

-    Recognize movies that includes only German audio.
+    Recognize releases that includes only German audio.
 Will rename the release.

 ??? example "JSON - [Click to show/hide]"